-The 14th of July is the National Holiday in France and it commemorates the start of the French Revolution.
+At the beginning of the French Revolution, when the Parisians had nothing to eat, several thousand women took things into their own hands.
 Everyone knows about the storming of the Bastille, but there was another important, but lesser known, moment in the Revolution that was led by the ladies.

 Many people get cranky when they’re hungry, but these Parisian women take the cake (I mean the bread).